New 16-17 railcard now on sale

-It will be available to buy here from 20 August and can be used from 2 September.
+It’s available to buy here from today but it can only be used from 2 September.

 Rail Minister Chris Heaton-Harris, said: “The brand-new Saver means that a generation of rail passengers can now benefit from cheaper fares, keeping money in their pocket and helping them get to school, college and work.”

 The launch comes as the Rail Delivery Group (RDG) confirmed that over 327,000 people are now saving a third off their journeys after purchasing the 26-30 Railcard, saving an average of £19 per month since it launched in January.